Alpha BARBER

 Azariah S. D. ABNEY, son of Joel P. ABNEY and Elizabeth "Betty" POPE, was born in 1813 in Edgefield County, South Carolina.1 Sometime after 1816 his name was legally changed to Joel Abney Jr.

-Azariah S. D. ABNEY was named an heir in the will of Joel P. ABNEY dated 3 February 1816 in Edgefield County, South Carolina.
-I wish my executrix to distribute my property equally among my children on their severally arriving at the age of manhood or on my daughters' marrying.
-It was probated 16 May 1816.2 He was a clerk in Richard Coleman's store and a teacher at a school for a period of time.
+He was a clerk in Richard Coleman's store and a teacher at a school for a period of time.
 He had lived on the homestead most of his life, but he did leave for about eight years during the time he was a clerk and teacher.
 After that, he returned home and went into business with his brother Elijah P. Abney.
-In 1846, they built a mill complex that consisted of a grist mill, flour mill, saw, mill, blacksmith shop on property that their mother Elizabeth Abney had deed them.
+In 1846, they built a mill complex that consisted of a grist mill, flour mill, saw, mill, blacksmith shop on property that their mother Elizabeth Abney had deeded to them.
 In 1852, thy built "a substantial dwelling house with suitable out buildings" on the planation that had belonged to Joel Abney, Sr. The old home where he had resided before he died in 1816 had "become ruinous and in decay.
-The cost of these improvements were about two thousand dollars and were done by the said Elijah P. and Joel who by their own personal labor aided in the erection f the out buildings -- the lumber it is to be inferred being procured from their saw mill."3
+The cost of these improvements were about two thousand dollars and were done by the said Elijah P. and Joel who by their own personal labor aided in the erection of the out buildings -- the lumber it is to be inferred being procured from their saw mill."4

 Joel Abney Jr. appeared on a census, enumerated 18 December 1850, in the household of his brother Elijah Pope ABNEY in Edgefield County, South Carolina.
 He was enumerated as Joel Abney, 35, farmer.
+Also in the household was their sister Elmina (Abney) Belden, the widow of Dr. Alfred Belden.

-Joel married Jane C. Rush on 6 March 1856 in Edgefield County, South Carolina.4,5.
+Joel married Jane C. Rush on 6 March 1856 in Edgefield County, South Carolina.6,7.
 They were married by Rev. J. M. Zimmerman.
 Jane C. (or Mary Jane) Rush was the daughter of Frederick Rush who married Elmina Abney, Joel's sister]

 Joel Abney Jr. died on 26 January 1857 in Edgefield County, South Carolina.

 His obituary appeared 18 February 1857 in the The Edgefield Advertiser, published in Edgefield, South Carolina.
 Departed this life at his residence in Edgefield District, on January 26, 1857, Joel Abney and his wife Jane Abney.
 The two deceased had been married only about two years.
 They died within 12 hours of each other.
-They left an infant daughter of only two weeks old (Elmina Narcissa Abney, who died in 1852.)6
+They left an infant daughter of only two weeks old (Elmina Narcissa Abney, who died in 1852.)8

 He appeared in an administrator's sale notice 18 February 1857 in the The Edgefield Advertiser, published in Edgefield, South Carolina.
 By virtue of an order from William F. Durisoe, Ordinary, we will proceed to sale at the late residence of Joel Abney, dec'd, on Wednesday the fourth day of March next, all the personal property and estate of the said Joel Abney, consisting of about nine slaves, stock of horses, mules, cattle, hogs, household and kitchen furniture, corn, fodder, oats, &c.
 Agricultural and farming implements.
 Among the said slaves are two good millers, one first rate sawyer and blacksmith.
 The remaining slaves are very likely.
 Terms of sale-- a credit until the 25th day of December next.
 Purchasers to give bonds or notes, with two or more proved surities.